paymentwall/paymentwall-php/README.md

 #Installation
 To install the library in your environment, you can download the [ZIP archive](https://github.com/paymentwall/paymentwall-php/archive/master.zip), unzip it and place into your project.

-Alternatively, you can run
+Alternatively, you can run:

   git clone git://github.com/paymentwall/paymentwall-php.git

 Then use a code sample below.

-#Code Sample
+#Code Samples

-Below is a code sample for Digital Goods API with a Flexible Widget Call
+##Digital Goods API

-##Initializing Paymentwall
+####Initializing Paymentwall
 <pre><code>require_once('/path/to/paymentwall-php/libs/paymentwall.php');
 Paymentwall_Base::setApiType(Paymentwall_Base::API_GOODS);
-Paymentwall_Base::setAppKey('YOUR_APPLICATION_KEY'); // available inside of your merchant account Paymentwall_Base::setSecretKey('YOUR_SECRET_KEY'); // available inside of your merchant account
+Paymentwall_Base::setAppKey('YOUR_APPLICATION_KEY'); // available in your Paymentwall merchant area Paymentwall_Base::setSecretKey('YOUR_SECRET_KEY'); // available in your Paymentwall merchant area
 </code></pre>

-##Widget Call
+####Widget Call
 [Web API details](http://www.paymentwall.com/en/documentation/Digital-Goods-API/710#paymentwall_widget_call_flexible_widget_call)

 The widget is a payment page hosted by Paymentwall that embeds the entire payment flow: selecting the payment method, completing the billing details, and providing customer support via the Help section.
 You can redirect the users to this page or embed it via iframe.
 Below is an example that renders an iframe with Paymentwall Widget.

 <pre><code>$widget = new Paymentwall_Widget(
   'user40012',                  // id of the end-user who's making the payment 'p1_1',                   // widget code, e.g. p1; can be picked inside of your merchant account array(
     new Paymentwall_Product(
       'product301',                             // id of the product in your system